-The DSL/deputy DSL/senior designated staff member will follow the steps below to respond appropriately to the concern and safeguard the pupil:-
+The DSL/deputy DSL/senior designated staff member will follow the steps below to respond appropriately to the concern and safeguard the pupil/student:-

-- If there is concern that the pupil/student is in immediate danger contact Children's Social Care/Adult's Social Care (See Quick reference contact guide on page 2) - You may also consider contacting the police on 999. - If the pupil is not currently open to social care a referral will be completed in line with local safeguarding partnership advice - If the pupil is already an open case to social care, the child's allocated social worker will be contacted by the DSL/deputy and the information of concern shared.
+- If there is concern that the pupil/student is in immediate danger contact Children's Social Care/Adult's Social Care (See Quick reference contact guide on page 2) - You may also consider contacting the police on 999. - If the pupil/student is not currently open to social care a referral will be completed in line with local safeguarding partnership advice. - If the pupil/student is already an open case to social care, the child's allocated social worker will be contacted by the DSL/deputy and the information of concern shared.
 If the allocated social worker is unavailable contact will be made with a team Manager to alert them to the concern.
 Safeguarding team members will ensure they keep up to date with local safeguarding partnership advice and guidance, as it may change. - The DSL/deputy DSL/senior staff member will record the names of external staff involved in communications.
 This is particularly important where the child's social worker is unavailable and school have to share information with an alternative member of social care staff.

-- Contact the parent/s or carer/s of the pupil concerned, if this has not already been done.
-You may wish to take advice from Children's Social Care before contacting the parent/carer. - If, having sought advice, you believe that sharing this information may increase the risk of harm to the pupil do not share with parents at this stage.
-The additional stresses on families at this time will need to be considered here, to ensure that a child is not being placed at greater risk by informing parents/carer/s. - You must document your decision-making here, if the decision is made not to share information with parents/carer/s.
-In the majority of cases informing the parents/carer/s of the concern / disclosure which has been reported will not increase risk.
-Ask for any additional information from the parent/carer if applicable. - Ensure that the parent/carer understands that a record will be kept by the school. - If the child has not previously been identified as a vulnerable child, update the risk assessment accordingly.
-Consider whether this child needs to be provided with a place to attend school.
+- Contact the parent/s or carer/s of the pupil/student concerned, if this has not already been done.
+You may wish to take advice from Children's Social Care before contacting the parent/carer. - If, having sought advice, you believe that sharing this information may increase the risk of harm to the pupil/student do not share with parents at this stage.
+The additional stresses on families at this time will need to be considered here, to ensure that a child is not being placed at greater risk by informing parents/carers. - You must document your decision-making here, if the decision is made not to share information with parents/carers.
+In the majority of cases informing the parents/carers of the concern / disclosure which has been reported will not increase risk.
+Ask for any additional information from the parent/carer if applicable.

+• Ensure that the parent/carer understands that a record will be kept by the school.

-- If the concern does not require immediate contact with Children's/Adult's Social Care, consider this latest concern within the context of any wider concerns / disclosures. - Discuss and share information, on a 'need to know' basis with the pupil's teacher.
-What additional safeguards can the teacher put in place to safeguard the pupil? - Are there any wider environmental factors present in the pupil's life which pose a threat to their safety/welfare?
+- If the concern does not require immediate contact with Children's/Adult's Social Care, consider this latest concern within the context of any wider concerns / disclosures. - Discuss and share information, on a 'need to know' basis with the pupil/student's teacher/tutor.
+What additional safeguards can the teacher/tutor put in place to safeguard the pupil/student? - Are there any wider environmental factors present in the pupil/student's life which pose a threat to their safety/welfare?
 (Contextual safeguarding see Part 1 of KCSIE Sept 19) Are there any external agencies who may be able to offer support?
 Is it appropriate to communicate concerns to the police?